cantecim/dotfiles/README.md

 ## Credits

-* This project is based on [webpro's dotfiles](https://github.com/webpro/dotfiles) repository (thanks webpro!)
+- This project is based on [webpro's dotfiles](https://github.com/webpro/dotfiles) repository (thanks webpro!)
-* Inspired from driesvints/dotfiles esp. on mackup
+- Inspired from driesvints/dotfiles esp. on mackup
-* Also inspired from codfish/dotfiles for oh-my-zsh-custom configs
+- Also inspired from codfish/dotfiles esp. on zsh-autosuggestions plugin
-* And many thanks to the [dotfiles community](https://dotfiles.github.io).
+- And many thanks to the [dotfiles community](https://dotfiles.github.io).